 Mary Lou Donahoe–email@example.com

 Mary Lou Donahoe has a B.A. in Spanish from Keene State College and a masters in Education in TESOL from Plymouth State University.
 She also has a certificate after graduate studies (CAGS) in Bilingual Special Education from The George Washington University.
-Mary Lou taught ESOL at the Fred C. Underhill Elementary School in Hooksett, N.H., for eight years.
-She has also taught spanish in New Hampshire and has served on the New Hampshire DOE team working to align WIDA standards to the Common Core State Standards.
+Mary Lou teaches ESOL at the Fred C. Underhill Elementary School in Hooksett, N.H., and is department coordinator for the Hooksett School District.
+She has also taught Spanish in New Hampshire and has served on the New Hampshire DOE team working to align WIDA standards to the Common Core State Standards.
 She currently is serving on the state’s Educator Effectiveness and Support subcommittee.

 Vermont Representative (2013-2016)